-Today is Debussy’s 150th birthday!
-Below, “Sirènes” from his Nocturnes, a piece in which Tamagawa demonstrates extensive influence of gamelan music; this influence is best discerned in the two-piano version presented here.
+Today is Debussy’s 160th birthday!
+Below, “Sirènes” from his Nocturnes, a piece in which Tamagawa demonstrates extensive influence of gamelan music; this influence may be best discerned in the two-piano version presented here.

 “One year he would ask for Bach; the next year he would say ‘You know, Bach always bores me.’
 But Chopin and Grieg he never turned against.
 He preferred Ravel to Debussy.
 He had no patience with Richard Strauss, Mahler, or Hindemith.”